 Louis Zamperini defied the odds to survive at sea in the Pacific and as a Japanese prisoner of war in WWII.
-His true heroism, however, came afterwards, as he fought and successfully conquered the emotional demons of a horrific war experience.
-Today, he inspires a new generation with his story of resilience, persistence and bravery.
+He was given up for dead by his nation for two-and-a-half years, so his story of survival was a deeply solitary story.
+For his welcoming nation, however, Zamperini's heroism came afterwards, as he fought and successfully conquered the emotional demons of a horrific war experience.
+Today, even after his death, Zamperini continues to inspire a new generation with his story of resilience, persistence and bravery.

 FROM TROUBLE-MAKER TO OLYMPIAN TO AIRMAN

 Fortunately his older brother Pete, seeking to lead Louie off the path of delinquency, saw tremendous athletic potential in him and introduced him to the sport of running.
 From the start, Zamperini showed enormous talent and a love for the sport.
-In 1932, he set the world-record for the mile at 4 minutes and 21 seconds.
+In 1932, he set the world-record for the mile at 4 minutes and 21 seconds, and his times continued to improve towards the four minute mark, which was not yet achieved by anyone.
 He received a scholarship from the University of Southern California, where he trained hard and qualified for 1936 Berlin Olympics.

 Zamperini had survived captivity, but his harrowing experiences continued to plague him.
 Returning to civilian life as a war hero, he grappled with post-traumatic stress and alcoholism.
 His marriage came close to divorce.